 Tourism is one of the most promising sectors for Bangladesh with her huge natural beauty, heroic historical background and archaeological resources.
 This research has identified whether the contribution of this sector is significant to total GDP of Bangladesh and its future prospects as research problem.
 It has served the objectives of assessing different aspects of tourism with point to point analysis.
 Secondary data supplied by Bangladesh Economic Review 2010, Bangladesh Parjatan Corporation and World Travel & Tourism Council have been analyzed with some simple statistical tools.
-Recommendations are made for development of infrastructures, diversifications of tourism form and elimination of bureaucratic barriers.
+Recommendations are made for development of infrastructures, diversifications of tourism form and establishment of Public Private Partnership (PPP) in tourism sector.

-Keywords: Tourism, GDP, Service, Infrastructure
+Keywords: Tourism, GDP, Service, Infrastructures, PPP